Manchukuo Imperial Army: Asano Brigade

-Following the Russian Civil War many White Russians ended up in Manchuria, and the Japanese decided to use this motivated anti-Soviet force.
+Following the Russian Civil War, many White Russians ended up in Manchuria, and the Japanese decided to use this motivated anti-Soviet force.
 Conscription into the Manchukuo Army started in early 1940 and applied to all ethnicities, including Russians.
-They were initially used to guard railways and other important areas and the early success of the unit caused it to be expanded.
+They were initially used to guard railways and other important areas and the early success of the unit in these simple tasks caused it to be expanded.
 However, the Japanese kept the White Russian troops under their direct command.
 They worked with the Russian Fascist Party of Konstantin Rodzaevsky to form this unit, and although there was one White Russian revolt in 1933, the Japanese considered them useful enough to keep employing them.
 In 1936 they were all unified into one detachment, the Asano Detachment or Asano Brigade, named after Colonel Asano Takashi, the Japanese adviser who organized it.
 The brigade was officially part of the Manchukuo army but it was led by Japanese officers.
 It grew from an initial strength of 200 men to 700 men divided into five companies.
 The brigade fought during the Battle of Khalkhin Gol in 1938 and was almost totally destroyed.
 Another one was raised to replace it and it numbered some 4,000 men, including Cossacks, by 1945.
-During the Soviet invasion of Manchuria it took part in fighting against the Red Army and the fate of those who fell into Soviet captivity is unknown.
+During the Soviet invasion of Manchuria, it took part in fighting against the Red Army and the fate of those who fell into Soviet captivity is unknown.
 There were also reports of some of the White Russian units surrendering to the Red Army as they advanced.

 The White Russian emigres who joined the unit were required to learn Japanese and instructed in that language, while living by Bushido principles.
 When conscription began in 1940 the unit's numbers were increased, the presence of Russian officers trained by the Japanese allowed them to be integrated more quickly.
 As of 1941 the detachment consisted of three cavalry squadrons.
 In 1942 a separate military school was established to train Russian officers for the Asano detachment.
 Service in the Manchukuo Army was seen as unpopular among emigre circles in Harbin.
 In January 1944, the Asano Brigade was reorganized into three separate detachments.
 These new units had a higher proportion of Russian officers instead of Japanese officers than the older brigade.
 The symbols used by the brigade included both Russian national symbols as well as the five-pointed star of the Manchukuo Army.